 Weeds are flowers too, once you get to know them.

-Recent media fixation on The Secret has rendered any discussion of hardship practically taboo.
-The “law” of attraction decrees if life doesn’t go the way you want, you must not have visualized correctly, believed hard enough, or unconditionally aligned yourself with the universe.
+Recent media fixation on The Secret makes any discussion of hardship taboo.
+The “law” of attraction decrees if life doesn’t go your way, you didn’t visualize or believe with enough faith in the limitless universe.

 What kind of law tells victims of rape, war, poverty, and other tragedies that they authored their own misfortune?